 You probably already know that opioid use is accompanied by many side effects like sedation, nausea, and tolerance.
-One of the most common and troubling side effects is constipation; 40% to 80% of patients taking opioids may suffer from this side effect.
-An opioid is sometimes called a narcotic.
+An opioid is sometimes called a narcotic, and they are used for varying degrees of pain.
+But you may not know that one of the most common and troubling side effects is constipation; in fact, 40% to 80% of patients taking opioids may suffer from this side effect.

 Talking about constipation can be embarrassing, but it can be a serious side effect.
 Constipation associated with opioid treatment can occur among patients with chronic non-cancer pain, such as:

 - musculoskeletal pain like severe back pain

 - osteoarthritic knee pain